thatkookooguy/neil-personal-site/docs/neils-city-site-v1/mood-board.md

 - The bakery interior and exterior
 - Aerial views of the coastal town
 - The clock tower and surrounding plaza
+- **The town at dusk/evening** — warm amber lights beginning to glow in windows, the transition from day to night captured beautifully, streets becoming intimate and cozy

 ---